Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

 2. Run the playbook
     1. `ansible-playbook -i hosts deploy-vlans.yml`
 3. Login into your switch.
    4. Verify that ansible has made those configuration.
+   5. `show run vlan`